mysrejourney/mkdocs/docs/css/cascade-priority.md

 # Order of Style

-Let's say, if there are two css implementation mentioned for one HTML document, then which css rule will be applied to that HTML element.
+Let's say, if there are two CSS implementations mentioned for one HTML document, then which CSS rule will be applied to that HTML element.
 The order of style implementation matters when you work with CSS.

-`1.
-Type of the style`
+**1. Type of the style**

-1. inline style takes the highest priority
+* Inline style takes the highest priority
-2. internal style takes next place
+* Internal style takes next place
-3. external style takes the least priority out of these three.
+* External style takes the least priority out of these three.

 **Example**

 ```html
 <html>